Morales vs. Tarongoy

 Precedents Cited

 - A.M.
-P-90-468 — Cited as prior administrative case where respondent was found guilty of negligence and fined one month's salary with a warning, considered as an aggravating circumstance justifying dismissal in the instant case.
+P-90-468 (Resolution of 13 June 1994) — Cited as a prior administrative case where the same respondent was found guilty of negligence and fined, establishing a pattern of misconduct and justifying the imposition of a heavier penalty in the present case.

 Provisions